LINCOLN & DISTRICT SUNDAY FOOTBALL LEAGUE

 (H) Any continuing Club must be represented at the Annual General Meeting.

 (I) Officers and Management Committee members shall be entitled to attend and vote at an Annual General Meeting.

-“We, (A) ______________of ________________ (Chairman) and (B)_______________of ______________ (Secretary)_______________ Football Club have been provided with a copy of the Rules and Regulations of the Lincoln & District Sunday League and do hereby agree for and on behalf of the said Club to conform to those Rules and Regulations and to accept, abide by and implement the decisions of the Management Committee of the Competition, subject to the right of appeal in accordance with Rule 16.”
+“We, (A) of (Chairman) and (B) of (Secretary) Football Club have been provided with a copy of the Rules and Regulations of the Lincoln & District Sunday Football League and do hereby agree for and on behalf of the said Club to conform to those Rules and Regulations and to accept, abide by, and implement the decisions of the Management Committee of the Competition, subject to the right of appeal in accordance with Rule 16.”

-It is the responsibility of each Club to ensure that any Player signing a registration form for that Club has, where necessary, the required International Transfer Certificate.
+It is the responsibility of each Club to ensure that any Player registered to the Club has, where necessary, the required International Transfer Certificate.
 Clearance is required for any Player aged 10 and over crossing borders including Wales, Scotland and Ireland.

-(E) A fee as set out in the Fees Tariff shall be paid by each Club/team for each player registered.
+A fee as set out in the Fees Tariff shall be paid by each Club/Team for each player registered.